TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design

-By explicitly incorporating both components, our regret approximation more faithfully reflects task difficulty and yields more effective curricula.
-After computing the approximated regret \(\widehat{\mathrm{Regret}}(\tau)\) for each sampled task instance, we append this value to the Task Difficulty Buffer (TDB).
-Consequently, the number of entries in the TDB corresponding to task \(i\) exactly equals the number of times task \(i\) has been sampled (see Figure~\ref{fig:task_difficulty_calculation} for an overview).
+By explicitly incorporating both components, our regret approximation more faithfully captures task difficulty and, in turn, yields more effective curricula.
+For each sampled task instance \(\tau\), we compute \(\widehat{\mathrm{Regret}}(\tau)\) and append it to the task difficulty buffer (TDB), which is subsequently used to drive curriculum updates (Figure~\ref{fig:task_difficulty_calculation}).
+Detailed theoretical analysis of the relationship between term (iii) in Eq.~\ref{eq:regret_transition_decomp} and ATPL is provided in Appendix~\ref{sec:theorem}, where we show that the dynamics-induced component of the future-value gap is upper-bounded by ATPL.
+This establishes ATPL as a principled correction term for regret approximation.